 - Students who intend to enrol in this course must prove their satisfactory completion of Australian Year 12 or international equivalent, or a minimum 2 years industry experience in related fields and prove their successful completion all core units of Diploma of Marketing and Communication.

 - Students must have good communication skills.
-Candidates whose English is not their first language are required to prove their English language skills which is equivalent to an intermediate level (IELTS 5.0).
+Candidates whose English is not their first language are required to prove their English language skills which is equivalent to at least an upper-intermediate level (IELTS 5.5 equivalent)

 Duration : 60 weeks tuition plus 18 weeks term breaks.